Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/mint-xfer.rst

 Transfer function
 =================

 Before you transfer the NFT, you should change the sender account and receiver account in the  ``../nft-artifacts/transfer-params.json`` file.
-You don't have to do it like this, I just decided to read all these values from a JSON file because it’s easier to understand and follow otherwise it can get quickly messy.
-So make sure you made the adjustments of addresses accordingly like the one I shared below.
-I created another account on my mobile wallet (and this time I made some changes to my data like revealing my nationality and country of residence.
-Which is one of the strongest parts of Concordium, explore it!) and will transfer this token to that.
+You don't have to do it like this.
+In this case you read all these values from a JSON file because it’s easier to understand and follow; otherwise it can get quickly messy.
+So make sure you made the adjustments of addresses accordingly as shown below.
+You can create another account on your wallet to transfer this token to that.

 .. image:: images/transfer-values.png
     :width: 100%